 One concession Irving Thalberg had to make to keep the film in production was over eating arrangements.
 Led by Harry Rapf, studio executives had complained about having to look at the performers during lunch breaks, so a special tent was set up for their meals to keep them out of the MGM Commissary.
 Only the little people and Daisy and Violet Hilton were allowed to eat in public.

 MGM head Irving Thalberg hired Tod Browning following the huge success of Dracula (1931).
 He instructed Browning to try to top Universal's Frankenstein (1931) which was also pulling in huge audiences.
 Browning was essentially given carte blanche to make whatever he wanted but Thalberg was completely unprepared for what he produced.

 The trivia items below may give away important plot points.

-The bird costume worn by Olga Baclanova near the end of the film was originally designed by Lon Chaney before his death.
-A master of horror makeup and costumes, Chaney had designed the bird suit for his own use but died before he could utilize it on film.
-The costume had been in storage at MGM for several years when Tod Browning decided to use it for this film.
+The bird costume worn by Olga Baclanova near the end of the film was originally designed for Lon Chaney to use in the film West of Zanzibar (1928).
+A scene was shot with Chaney in the costume, but was deleted from the final release print.
+Four years later, director Tod Browning decided to use it for this film.

 The film's original ending showed Hercules singing soprano in Madame Tetrallini's new sideshow because he has been castrated by the freaks.
 After intensely negative reaction by preview audiences, this scene was cut.